unode/deep-learning-intro/_episodes/02-keras.md

 When the target is a string category column as we have here it is very difficult to determine this "distance" or error.
 Therefore we will transform this column into a more suitable format.
 Again there are many ways to do this, but two of the most used ones are
-1. Mapping each value to a numerical value (e.g. Adelie => 0, Chinstrap => 1, Gentoo => 2)
+1. Mapping each value to a numerical value (e.g. Adelie => 0, Chinstrap => 1, Gentoo => 2),
+   this is called Ordinal encoding.
-2. Mapping the values to a 1-hot encoding.
+2. Mapping the values using a 1-hot encoding.
 This encoding creates multiple columns, as many as there are unique values, and puts a 1 in the column with the corresponding correct class, and 0's in the other columns. (e.g. for the first row: 1 0 0)

-We will try both encodings to train the neural network so let's create them both now.
+We will try both encodings to train the neural network and see which one works best, so let's create them both now.
 Fortunately pandas is able to generate both encodings for us.
 ~~~
 # Convert the target from string to category type